 Meet the DirectorsJean Matterson - Chairman

 Jean Matterson was appointed a Director in 2003 and became Chairman of the Board on 25 October 2010, she is also Chairman of the Nomination Committee.
 She is a partner of Rossie House Investment Management which specialises in private client portfolio management with a particular emphasis on investment trusts.
-She was previously with Stewart Ivory & Co for 20 years, as an investment manager and a director, and is a director of BlackRock Throgmorton Trust PLC and Capital Gearing Trust P.L.C.Edward Creasy - Director
+She was previously with Stewart Ivory & Co for 20 years, as an investment manager and a director, and is a director of BlackRock Throgmorton Trust PLC, Capital Gearing Trust P.L.C., Herald Investment Management Limited and HIML Holdings Limited.Edward Creasy - Director

 Edward Creasy was appointed a Director in 2010.
 He is Chairman of the Audit Committee and is the Senior Independent Director.
 He is the former chief executive officer of Kiln plc, a non-life insurer quoted on the London Stock Exchange until purchased by Tokio Marine Nichido Fire Insurance Co in March 2008.
 Until January 2011 he was chairman of Kiln Group and chairman of RJ Kiln & Co.
 Limited.
 He is chairman of Charles Taylor PLC, deputy chairman of W.R.
-Berkley Syndicate Management, a director of W.R.
-Berkley Insurance (Europe), Ltd and is also a member of Lloyd’s of London’s Supervisory and Review Committee.Elisabeth Scott - Director
+Berkley Syndicate Management Limited and is also a member of Lloyd’s of London’s Supervisory and Review Committee.Angus Macpherson - Director

 The Company’s portfolio is increasingly focused on the effect of technological change on economies and existing businesses.

-Pacific Horizon aims to achieve capital growth principally through investment in companies listed on the stock markets of the Asia-Pacific region (excluding Japan) and the Indian Sub-continent.
+Pacific Horizon aims to achieve capital growth principally through investment in companies listed on the stock markets of the Asia- Pacific region (excluding Japan) and the Indian Sub-continent.
 The Company may also invest in companies based in the region and in investment funds specialising in the region or particular countries or sectors within it even if they are listed elsewhere.
-The maximum permitted investment in any one company is 15% of gross assets.
+The maximum permitted investment in one company is 15% of total assets at time of investment.

 The portfolio contains companies which the Managers have identified as offering the potential for long term capital appreciation, irrespective of whether they comprise part of any index.
-The portfolio is actively managed and will normally consist entirely of quoted equity securities although unlisted companies, fixed interest holdings or other non equity investments, may be held.
+The portfolio is actively managed and will normally consist principally of quoted equity securities although unlisted companies, fixed interest holdings or other non equity investments may be held.
+The maximum exposure to unlisted investments is 10% of total assets at the time of initial investment.
 The Company is also permitted to invest in other pooled vehicles (general, country and sector specific) that invest in the markets of the region.

 In constructing the equity portfolio a spread of risk is created through diversification and the portfolio will typically consist of between 40 and 120 holdings.
 Although sector concentration and the thematic characteristics of the portfolio are carefully monitored, no maximum limits to stock or sector weights have been set by the Board except as imposed from time to time by banking covenants on borrowings.